mondaugen/timbretoolbox/README.md

 Download a release or development version.

 Decompress the archive to some location.
+For this documentation we will assume you have decompressed it to a folder named "timbretoolbox".

 Add this location to path, e.g., by using the MATLAB browser, left-clicking on the extracted directory and then right-clicking on it (now that it is highlighted) and finally clicking Add to Path -> Selected Folders and Subfolders.

 A quick way to do this using the command-line is: